-Why Auburn lots get overgrown faster than people expect
+Why do Auburn lots get overgrown faster than people expect?

 The Auburn foothills grow fuel aggressively.
 A canyon parcel off Highway 49 or Old Foresthill Road that gets skipped for two summers will come back with chest-high deer brush, mountain misery carpets, and toyon thickets where the lot used to have a path.
 Estate-sale parcels, parcels held by trust for several years, and parcels bought by out-of-area owners are the most common overgrown-lot work we do here.
 The work profile blends vegetation clearing with debris removal — old wire fencing, lumber piles, abandoned outbuildings, and decades of trash usually surface during the clear.